the uncanny art

 of foxglove & toadsbone

-As time passed and new influences shaped my perspective, I found myself feeling disconnected from my magical practice.
-The foundation I had once built with such care no longer felt as sturdy, as if the heart of my craft had been buried beneath layers of external ideas and expectations.
-I felt called to strip it back to its bare bones and begin again.
+As time passed and new influences filtered in, I found myself feeling adrift from my magical practice.
+The foundation I had once built with such care no longer felt stable; the heart of my craft had become obscured beneath layers of borrowed ideas and outside expectations.
+I felt a clear pull to strip it all back, to pare things down to the bare bones and begin again.